Pitchnogle/bookwork/learning_processing/chapter_02/zoog/README.md

-This is a minimal program which draws an alien "Zoog" composed of various drawing primatives on the screen.
+This is a minimal program which draws an alien, Zoog, composed of various drawing primatives on the screen.

 Screenshot:
 ![Zoog](zoog.png)